 This amount is enough to fill about 4 lip balm containers similar to these ones.

 How to make it:

-To start melt cocoa butter in a double boiler or water bath and dd orange colorant and orange essential oil.
+To start, melt the cocoa butter in a double boiler or water bath and add orange colorant and orange essential oil.

 Place the cocoa hearts in the center of an empty container and with a dropper add the melted Shea butter and soy wax mixture.